bibendovsky/bstone/README.md

 * --res width height
   Selects the specified resolution for windowed mode.
+  Without this option the game will use desktop's resolution.
   Minimum width: 320
   Minimum height: 200

+* --scale factor
+  Refinement factor.
+The higher a value the greater internal resolution
+  mode will be used to render a scene.
+The dimensions of the resolution mode
+  are proportional to the original one (320x200) by 'factor' value.
+  This option can greatly affect the performance of a renderer (especially a
+  software one).
+  Minimum factor: 1 (identical to the original game)
+  Default factor: depends on the game's resolution mode.

 * --winx offset
   Sets a horizontal offset from the left side of the desktop screen.